How to Drink Tea the Gong Fu Way, at Wai’s Tea House in Atlanta

 1. Tea leaves are steeped for seconds, not minutes, preventing an astringent brew.

-2. The first brew is discarded, thought of as a rinsing of the leaves, so that the first tea served is made with leaves that have begun opening, imparting maximum flavor.
+2. The first brew is discarded, called a rinsing of the leaves, so that the first tea served is made with leaves that have begun opening, imparting maximum flavor.

 3. Tea leaves are always steeped free-floating in the vessel, so that they may completely open and infuse full flavor into each brew.